 If you like to work with numbers, becoming a mathematician could be the best low-stress job for you.

-You’ll need to complete at least a bachelor’s degree to become a mathematician, but once you’re an expert in the field you can apply your knowledge to many fields.
+You’ll need to complete at least a bachelor’s degree to become a mathematician, but once you’re an expert in the field, you can apply your knowledge to many areas.

-Being a product developer means you’ll work with a team to design and create new products.
+Being a product developer means working with a team to design and create new products- and making $37 per hour with your creativity.

 You can use your creativity to develop products for almost anything, like toys or new technology.
-If you’re the type of person who is good at brainstorming, this might be one of the best low-stress jobs for you.
+If you’re the type of person who is good at brainstorming, this might be for you.

 You won’t have the stress of being the only person responsible for making decisions because your team will work out problems together.

-Economists typically need a bachelor’s degree, and many get a master’s degree as well.
-According to the Bureau of Labor Statistics, the median salary for an economist is $108,000 annually.
+Economists typically need a Bachelor’s degree, and many get a Master’s degree as well.
+According to the Bureau of Labor Statistics, you could make $51 per hour as an economist.

 21. Purchasing Manager

-A purchasing manager ensures that their company receives quality materials at the right price.
+A purchasing manager may be a good pick for a low-stress job.
+They ensure that the company receives quality materials at the right price.

 You’ll be responsible for acquiring supplies at the minimum possible price so the company can save money and have more profits.

-This is a good job for people who are detail-oriented and like to make sure everything is accounted for.
+This is a good job for detail-oriented people who like to ensure everything is accounted for.

-You can earn a median of $72,000 a year salary as a purchasing manager, even without any college degree, but you may need to take some classes to learn how to negotiate contracts and meet supply quotas.
+Even without a bachelor’s degree, you can make $36 per hour, but you may need to take some classes or get training to learn how to negotiate contracts and meet supply quotas.

 Landscapers are responsible for the upkeep of gardens and lawns.
 The job includes a lot of physical work, but exercise and some thinking time can be great for you!